anan44/it-starts-with-clojure/CONTRIBUTING.md

 I sometimes have hard time coming up with interesting and educational case projects.
 If you think you have a cool idea for a project that the course could cover in order to learn valuable lessons, you can create pull request of such a project.

 Place your project idea into *it-starts-with-clojure/projects/*

 If the project fits the course, I will try to embed it into the materials and write chapters around it.

-Please note that writing instructions for the code takes much more time than writting the code, thus i might not be able to do this immediatelly.
+Please note that writing instructions for the code takes much more time than writing the code, thus i might not be able to do this immediately.

 ### Punctual way: Fixing typos and proof reading

 This is a bit personal, but I have light dyslexia.
-Even though I use pluggins to check for typos, they still sometimes slip in.
+Even though I use plugins to check for typos, they still sometimes slip in.

 Secondly, I am not a native speaker and I write rather fast,